 When breastfeeding is going well, normal newborn baby poop goes through distinct colour changes in the first five days (black, dark green, khaki, brown and finally yellow) and usually remains mustard/yellow after day five.
 Poop that is pale or chalky white should always be reported to your health professional.
 You can download the Children’s Liver Disease Foundation’s leaflet Jaundice in the New Born Baby (pdf) for further information and a stool colour guide.

 Jaundice may make a baby sleepy and unable to feed well, they may have a high pitched cry or seem limp and floppy.

 Urine should be pale coloured or colourless, dark urine could be a symptom of jaundice.

 A certain level of jaundice is a natural phenomenon after birth due to a break down of excess red blood cells releasing the yellow pigment bilirubin.
 If the levels of bilirubin get too high however, this could be dangerous for your baby.
+A number of risk factors can cause problematic jaundice including not getting enough breast milk.
 Symptoms include a yellowing of the skin which progresses down the baby’s body from head to toe, sleepy behaviour and poor feeding, pale coloured poops and dark coloured urine.
-Seek medical attention if you have any concerns and if there is:
+Seek medical attention if you have any concerns and if you see: